ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/variables-are-boxes?lite=true"></iframe>

-This creates a box, labels it s, and stores the string `"HELLO WORLD!"` in it.
+This creates a box, labels it `s`, and stores the string `"HELLO WORLD!"` in it.

 ### Interactive Read-Evaluate-Print-Loops (REPLs)

-This might be a good time to mention that the black area at the bottom of the window is not just output from the programs that you write above — it is also an interactive playground where you can try out Ruby expressions immediately without having to click "run ▶".
+This might be a good time to mention that the black area at the bottom of the window is not just for output from the programs that you write above — it is also an interactive playground where you can try out Ruby expressions immediately without having to click "run ▶".
 Try typing `"bye".upcase` at the `›`, or any other Ruby expression, and press <kbd>return</kbd>.
 You'll instantly see the return value (or error message).

 If you've written code in the file above and "run ▶" it, it's as if you've typed each line into the REPL and hit <kbd>return</kbd>.
 If you now type `s` into the REPLs, you'll see that it returns `"HELLO WORLD"`.
 We've _assigned_ that value to the variable `s` using the `=` operator.